 Pelvic organ prolapse is a type of pelvic floor disorder where the muscles and tissues that hold the pelvic organs in place weaken and drop lower into the pelvis.
 “Prolapse” refers to the drooping of pelvic organs that include the cervix, uterus, bladder, vagina, small intestines, and rectum.
 Symptoms of pelvic organ prolapse can occur when there is increased pressure in the abdomen, most commonly in women who have given birth, but not always.
 Some women have minor symptoms if any at all.
 But for many, the symptoms are life-altering and treatment is essential to quality of life.

 If you suspect you have prolapse, seek treatment from a qualified urogynecologist who is double board-certified in OB/GYN and Female Pelvic Medicine Reconstructive Surgery (FPMRS).
-Call us today at 770.720.7733 or request an appointment online.
+Call us today at 770.720.7733 or schedule an appointment online.

 James Haley, MD, FPMRS is an award-winning surgeon at Cherokee Women’s Health Specialists and the Vaginal Health Center in Canton, Georgia, and has over two decades of experience in treating women with urogynecological conditions.